Latin America

 ARA

-The first attack occurred in El Chispero, a rural area of Amalfi, in the department of Antioquia, where twelve anti-narcotics police officers were killed after an attack on the helicopter in which they were traveling for an operation to eradicate illicit crops.
+The first attack occurred in El Chispero, a rural area of Amalfi, in the department of Antioquia, where thirteen anti-narcotics police officers died after an attack on the helicopter in which they were traveling for a search operation.

-Petro claimed responsibility for the attack on the police helicopter in the EMC and, following the attack in Cali, said he will declare this group a terrorist organization, like the Second Marquetalia, also a dissident group of the defunct FARC, and the Gulf Clan, the country's main criminal gang.
-"They must be considered terrorist organizations that can be pursued anywhere on the planet," the president stressed.
+Petro has attributed the attack on the police helicopter at the EMC (Mexico City Municipality) to the government and, following the attack in Cali, has announced his intention to declare this organization and others such as the Second Marquetalia (also a dissident group of the old guerrilla group) and the Gulf Clan as terrorist groups.
+"They must be considered terrorist organizations that can be pursued anywhere on the planet," the president stressed, adding that they are all under the command of the Junta del Narco (the Drug Junta), "which operates as an international confederation of mafias."

 Government Measures